SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-19-unexpected-inspiration-on-russia.md

 of a country that suffered the loss of its democracy."
 He correctly called Trump a liar attempting to overthrow a fair election.

 ## The Weekend Conclusion

 Ok, I changed my mind: this is a smart man, and a good man.
 I'm happy to listen to him when he has something to say in his areas of expertise.

 Well, maybe not body-building.
 I mean, he's an _expert_, I'm just not interested.
 But the other stuff, yeah.
 Good guy.
-Not perfect, of course, what with a couple extramarital affairs.
-Still, good for many purposes.
+(Not perfect, of course, what with a couple extramarital affairs.
+Still, good for many purposes.)

 I'm very, very happily surprised.
-Feel free to make fun of me for not already knowing this; I promise it's ok.
+Feel free to make fun of me for not already knowing this.
+I promise it's ok.

 ---